37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 Either you or the Respondent can make this application to the Employment Tribunal, asking that the Tribunal give you more time to comply with a Case Management Order.

-You might find that the Respondent makes an application for an extension, for example, where there is a high volume of relevant documentation that they need to review before drafting and submitting their ET1.
+You might find that the Respondent makes an application for an extension, for example, where there is a high volume of relevant documentation that they need to review before drafting and submitting their ET3.

-For a letter template to apply to the Employment Tribunal for an extension of time to comply with an order, use our Application for an extension of time to comply with an order letter template.
+For a letter template to apply to the Employment Tribunal for an extension of time to comply with an order, use our Application for an Extension of Time to Comply with an Order letter template.

 22. Application for Rule 21 judgment